mattermost/mattermost-handbook/operations/research-and-development/organization/cloud_platform.md

 # Platform (Cloud)

 ### Who We Are
-Platform (Cloud) team is responsible for the underlying services which support the orchestration of Mattermost Cloud in terms of provisioning, rolling out, and updating the customer Mattermost server fleet.
-In parallel the team boosts developer productivity using the same services to improve the cloud developer experience.
+Platform (Cloud) team is responsible for the underlying services which support the orchestration of Mattermost Cloud in terms of provisioning, rolling out, and updating the customer's Mattermost server fleet.
+In parallel, the team boosts developer productivity using the same services to improve the cloud developer experience.

 ### Vision
 Enable everyone to build and deploy with high velocity in a self-serve manner.